wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 Role Assignment of Role Definitions which list operations that can be performed by the Security Principal.

 See https://docs.microsoft.com/en-us/azure/role-based-access-control/troubleshooting

-## Policies

-Policies are rules stating which resources can be deployed to which locations
-   * Microsoft provides a number of built-in policies
-   * Create custom policies using JSON

-Assign at resource level or resource group level
-   * Child resources don’t inherit tags from group level

-   PROTIP: All resources in a resource group should share the same lifecycle.

-## Tags

-Tags are your own metadata for:
-   * Searching
-   * Viewing
-   * Billing

-Name and value pairs:
-   * Project = Acme

 ## Limits = Quotas